CubikNeRubik/type-mapper/README.md

 Example: `AnimalDto.age` can be a `string` and `Animal.age` is a `number`.

-To work with, you can cast property by chaining the `is` method after a `map`.
+To work with, you can cast property by chaining the `is` method after a `forMember`.

 ```ts
 import { TypeMapper, AutoMapperTypes } from "ts-mapper";